 Spring Term 2016 Fellowships

 Application deadline: October 15, 2015

-- Awards are open to seminarians or graduate students in theology, philosophy, religion, economics, or in related fields.
+- Awards are open to current seminarians or graduate students in theology, philosophy, religion, economics, or in related fields.

 - Strong academic performance is essential.

 - Candidates must have a demonstrated interest in the themes of the Acton Institute.